 Option 1 – State has VIN Verification/Inspection Program

-- In states that have a VIN verification (inspection) programs similar to Kansas, you may have your vehicle inspected and documented on an that state’s VIN verification form, completed in its entirety.
+- In states that have a VIN verification (inspection) program similar to Kansas, you may have your vehicle inspected and documented on an that state’s VIN verification form, completed in its entirety.
 You should contact the State Patrol or the motor vehicle office in that state to determine the time of operation and location of the inspection sites.

 - The examiner should examine the out-of-state title document for authenticity.
 The title must be free of erasures, whiteout, or altered data.
 (A faxed copy of the front and back of the title from the lien holder will be accepted.)

 - The examiner should examine and record the public vehicle identification number as it appears on the vehicle or trailer onto the out-of-state inspection form.

 - The examiner should compare the public vehicle identification number on the vehicle to the VIN number on the title document.